Falling Autumn Leaves: Les Alyscamps

 Following months of correspondence, Paul Gauguin joined van Gogh in Arles in October 1888.
 Both were intent on depicting a "non-naturalist landscape".
-The paintings are among the first works that the pair painted following Gauguin's arrival.
+These two paintings, emphasizing the artist's Post-Impressionism emotional style, rather than being a pure representation of nature are among the first works that Van Gogh painted following Gauguin's arrival.

-Van Gogh and Gauguin visited an ancient Roman necropolis, Les Alyscamps, which had been built outside the city walls.
+Van Gogh and Gauguin visited an ancient Roman necropolis, Les Alyscamps(the Elysian Fields), which had been built outside the city walls and stood a few hundred metres from the centre of Arles.
 Over time the grounds were overtaken by factories and the railroad.
 The city relocated some of the sarcophagi in a long alley lined with benches and poplar trees that led to a Romanesque chapel which became known as the Allée des Tombeaux.
 It quickly became a lover's lane celebrated throughout France.

+In total Van Gogh would complete four paintings of the Alyscamps between 20 February 1888 and 8 May 1889.
+Gauguin made two.